bahrus/pdpu/README.md

 # \<p-d\>, \<p-u\>

-This package contains two custom elements:  p-d and p-u, which stand for "pass down" and "pass up."
+This package contains two (and a half) custom elements:  p-d and p-u, which stand for "pass down" and "pass up."

 These two components dream the impossible dream -- be able to progressively, declaratively, glue native DOM / web components together in a relatively "framework-less" way, where the browser is the only framework that really matters.
 It does this by reflecting properties of "producer" components down to other "consumer" components as they change.

 Actually, Polymer proved that the dream isn't that far fetched.
 These components are inspired by Polymer's helper elements.
 It should be noted that Polymer's binding support places great emphasis on performance -- so they can be used inside a rapidly scrolling virtual list, for example.

-These components emphasize simplicity and small size -- to be used for 10,000 ft. above the ground component gluing.
+These components, instead, emphasize simplicity and small size -- to be used for 30,000 ft. above the ground component gluing.
 Think connecting a TV to a Roku, rather than connecting tightly coupled micro chips together.
+Having said that, these components seem to perform adequately in [at least one scenario of a virtual list.](https://www.webcomponents.org/element/xtal-tree)

 Here I am defining a "framework" as a "common, centrally managed language used to glue components together."
 What distinguishes polymer's helper elements from a framework is that they are themselves components.
 The "language" can thus easily evolve, like natural languages.
 Who stll uses the word lasslorn?